 Skip to content

 Thoele Drach is the preeminent Baker Act defense law firm in Florida.
+Having carved a niche in this area of the law, our attorneys are sought after lecturers and litigators who are unafraid of tackling billion-dollar companies detaining individuals for the purpose of committing insurance fraud.
 If you or a loved one are facing the horror of an involuntary psychiatric examination (“Baker Acted”), and don’t meet the criteria under Florida Statute § 394.463, freedom and rights are at risk.
 We aggressively enforce our clients’ rights under Florida Statute § 394.459.

 Send a Message